cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 The true mean has a probability of 98% of being in the interval between 860 and 1180 squared hours assuming that the original random variable is normally distributed, and the samples are independent.

 - 1.5
+5) In a random sample of 500 tulip bulbs taken from a normal population 476 of them bloomed.
+For α=0.05, would you reject the claim that at least 90% of the bulbs will bloom?
+What is the p-value for this test?

 H0: at least 90% of the bulbs will bloom